Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 Growing House Plants Hydroponically

-Below is a list of house plants that are ideal to grow without soil.
+Below is a list of house plants that are ideal for growing without soil.
 These will grow quite happily in a hydroponic system.

-You may know many of them and be growing them already.
+- You may know many of them and be growing them already.
 So why not use a cutting and begin growing it in your new system?
 Not only are houseplants beautiful to have in a home, but they also help clean the air by absorbing carbon dioxide.
-Which of these will you try cultivating in water?
+Which of these will you try cultivating first?

 House Plants Well Suited to Hydroponics